apache/incubator-devlake-website/docs/04-UserManuals/create-pipeline-in-advanced-mode.md

 ## Why advanced mode?

 Advanced mode allows users to create any pipeline by writing JSON.
-This is most useful for users who'd like to:
+This is useful for users who want to:

 1. Collect multiple GitHub/GitLab repos or Jira projects within a single pipeline
 2. Have fine-grained control over what entities to collect or what subtasks to run for each plugin
 3. Orchestrate a complex pipeline that consists of multiple stages of plugins.

-Advaned mode gives the most flexiblity to users by exposing the JSON API
+Advanced mode gives the most flexibility to users by exposing the JSON API.

 ## How to use advanced mode to create pipelines?